xinjin/course-net/README.md

 - Monday, September 1: First day of class.
 Join [Piazza](https://piazza.com/jhu/fall2020/en601414614).

 ## Course Syllabus

+The syllabus and slides will be updated along the way during the semester.

 | Date    | Topics  | Readings | Notes   |
 | :------ | :------ | :------  | :------ |